cyekov/Obfvious/README.md

 * As opposed to many tools build upon LLVM, Shadow is *not* implemented as a pass, but instead coded as an integral part of CLang.
 To the best of my knowledge, you can’t at this point create an out-of-source LLVM pass on windows.
 * You cannot cross compile (you can’t build a Windows clang on a non-Win machine)

+## Shadow on \*nix systems
+There is nothing preventing Shadow from working on Linux and Mac distributions.
+It shoudl work just fine, I just didn't get around to testing it.

 ## Status & Contributing